dgwnu/ng-joint/README.md

 ## Version 0.0.1

 This second pre-release version contains the starting points for fututure developments.
 The library is organised make it extendable and conform to angular standards.
-* added demo application in ghpages see [Standard Elements page](https://dgwnu.github.io/ng-joint/shapes-standard-examples/standard-elements)
+* added demo application in ghpages see [Standard Elements page](https://dgwnu.github.io/ng-joint/shapes-standard-examples/standard-elements){:target="_blank" rel="noopener"}

-<a href="https://dgwnu.github.io/ng-joint/shapes-standard-examples/standard-elements" target="_blank">TESTGO</a>

 ### Joint JS Angular Elements